Norse settlement of North America: Life

-Norse Greenland consisted of two settlements.
-The Eastern was at the southwestern tip of Greenland, while the Western Settlement was about 500 km up the west coast, inland from present-day Nuuk.
-A smaller settlement near the Eastern Settlement is sometimes considered the Middle Settlement.
-The combined population was around 2,000–3,000.
+Norse Greenland consisted of two main settlements.
+The Eastern Settlement was at the southwestern tip of Greenland, while the Western Settlement was about 500 km up the west coast, near present-day Nuuk.
+A smaller settlement later founded near the Eastern Settlement is sometimes considered the Middle Settlement.
+The combined population peaked around 2,000–3,000.
 At least 400 farms have been identified by archaeologists.
-Norse Greenland had a bishopric (at Garðar) and exported walrus ivory, furs, rope, sheep, whale and seal blubber, live animals such as polar bears, supposed "unicorn horns" (in reality narwhal tusks), and cattle hides.
-In 1126, the population requested a bishop (headquartered at Garðar), and in 1261, they accepted the overlordship of the Norwegian king.
-They continued to have their own law and became almost completely politically independent after 1349, the time of the Black Death.
-In 1380, the Kingdom of Norway entered into a personal union with the Kingdom of Denmark.